RishabhRathi-Dev/RishabhRathi-/README.md

 ## I'm Rishabh Rathi

-A Computer Science student from India.
+A Software Engineer from India.

 #### About Me
-- Final Year student at VIT Bhopal
 - I love exploring different programming languages.
 - Crazy for tech, futuristic things and fiction
 - Still learning and Exploring